 I still take the occasional writing or editing gig (in addition to my current role as editorial assistant at Social Studies of Science).

 You can read my published work in:

 Or, download my CV to view the full list.

-For inquiries regarding writing and editing, please email bennettmcintosh at duck dot com.
-If you are pitching a metaverse product, please include “[spam]” in the subject line to facilitate automated filtering.
+For inquiries related to my writing and editing, please email bennettmcintosh аt duck dоt cоm.
+If you are pitching a metaverse product, please include "[spam]" in the subject line to ensure your pitch receives appropriate attention.

-You should also look at these fantastic cats.
+You should also check out these fantastic cats: